dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 int[] numbers = new int[] { 0, 0, 0 }; // Explicitly setting the elements to the default value (which happens anyway)

 int[] moreNumbers = new int[] { 42, 55, 99 };
-// Anonymous array with shorter syntax (note that the array type follows from the variable type), achieving exactly the same: int[] moreNumbers = { 42, 55, 99 };
+// Anonymous array with shorter syntax (the array type follows from the variable type), achieving exactly the same: int[] moreNumbers = { 42, 55, 99 };
 ```